grails/grails-redis/README.md

 The user should be aware that any annotated method will be completely wrapped in the redis service call so any calculations that are contained within will also be wrapped and not executed of the key is in scope and not expired.

+If the compile succeeds but runtime fails or throws an exception, make sure the following are valid:
+    * Your key OR value is configured correctly.
+    * The key uses a #{} for all variables you want referenced.

+If the compile does NOT succeed make sure check the stack trace as some validation is done on the AST transform for each annotation type:
+    * Required annotation properties are provided.
+    * When using `expire` it is a valid Integer type variable.
+    * When using `value` it is a valid closure.
+    * When using `key` it is a valid String.

 ### @Memoize ###

 The @Memoize annotation is to be used when dealing with objects that are stored in Redis as strings.
 This annotation takes the following parameters: